The Ecommerce Inventory Management Guide

 Ending inventory refers to the sellable inventory you have left over at the end of an accounting period.
 When the accounting period ends, you take your beginning inventory, add net purchases, and subtract the cost of goods sold (COGS) to find your ending inventory’s value.
 Knowing your ending inventory value will impact your balance sheets and your taxes, so it’s important to calculate the value of your inventory correctly.

 Inventory accounting is a process that tracks and accounts for changes in the values of inventory over time as it relates to manufacturing and costs of goods sold.
 When new products are purchased at a different cost than before, the inventory value will change.
-Inventory value will vary based on how much product you have on hand, how much you are selling, and any changes in supplier pricing.
+Inventory value will vary based on how much product a business or retailer has on hand, how much it’s selling, and any changes in supplier pricing.
 Inventory value will also change when products are damaged, expired, or outdated.

 An inventory report shows the amount of inventory on hand at a given time.
 It displays numbers that represent the product(s) you’re able to sell now, the inventory you are ordering, or the inventory you need for internal business use.
 A well-organised inventory report will help you avoid over-ordering inventory or running out of inventory when customers buy your products online.